Totomygoto1/DentaTeamOffice/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# run client - serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification